bigzijing/Geopython-Conference-2018/README.md

 Next, we perform the Union algorithm on the result of the previous task, the Inner Impact Zone, with the Outer Impact Zone to aggregate the total Area of Impact
 1. Do the same for the resulting layer, Inner Impact Area and Autobahn 300 and name the output **Impact Area**
 2. You will now have a layer that is the union of all 3 Autobahn buffers
+3. You can see a screenshot of what your project should roughly look like below:

+[Insert Task 3 Example]

 ## Task 4.
 Refining Code
 - **Dataset used:** Umgebung.gpkg, union result from previous task